Automated discovery of high-dimensional multipartite entanglement with photons that never interacted: Conclusion

 \section{Conclusion}

 Our results point to a networking paradigm in which coherently pumped, indistinguishable emission processes act as an entangling resource between remote quantum processors.
 In contrast to BSM-based schemes, path-identity designs can generate multi-party, high-dimensional, and even logical entanglement without pre-shared entanglement or joint measurements, suggesting an alternative route to logical-by-design quantum networks with remote nodes.
-It demonstrates that this form of indistinguishability (potentially together with other forms of indistinguishability \cite{blasiak2019entangling, blasiak2022arbitrary, wang2022remote}) is an underexplored resource for quantum networking.
+It demonstrates that this form of indistinguishability is an underexplored resource for quantum networking.

-A key next step is heralded generation with minimal local resources and quantum memories to lift post-selection into a practical methodology \cite{forbes2025heralded}.
-Quantifying rate-fidelity-stability trade-offs, and co-designing integrated phase-stabilized pump distribution, will determine how path identity complements alternative techniques in scalable quantum networks.
-Many of the proposed solutions are within the experimental capabilities of current state-of-the-art integrated photonic experiments\cite{bao2023very} or table-top experiments \cite{hu2025observation}.
+Other approaches exploit indistinguishable particles to generating entanglement, including schemes based on local identical particle counting and classical communication \cite{castellini2019activating, mahdavipour2024generation, sun2020experimental, wang2022remote}, as well as linear optics with specific post-selection coincidence counts \cite{blasiak2019entangling, blasiak2022arbitrary}.
+It would be interesting to develop a common conceptual framework unifying these works with path-identity designs, potentially expanding the range of discoverable quantum-network experiments.

-Future work could explore the setups in high-gain regime, where multi-pair contributions may no longer act merely as noise but could enable new classes of entanglement.
+Future work could explore the setups in high-gain regime -- for example using recently derived analytical expressions of the two-mode squeezer operator in the Fock basis \cite{gu2025analytical} --, where multi-pair contributions may no longer act merely as noise but could enable new classes of entanglement.
 Exploring this regime, alongside strategies for loss mitigation and error correction, are interesting directions for further investigation.
 It also remains an open question to identify the full range of states achievable through path-identity constructions.

-Our findings, combined with automated design methods \cite{krenn2020computer,ruiz2023digital}, indicate that a broad landscape of yet unexplored entanglement schemes remains to be discovered.
+Our findings, combined with automated design methods \cite{krenn2020computer,ruiz2023digital}, indicate that a broad landscape of unexplored entanglement schemes remains to be discovered.
 The successful generation of high-dimensional multipartite entanglement across remote locations without traditional resource requirements opens new possibilities for distributed quantum information processing in future quantum networks.